jspaaks/knk/README.md

 ## Post 359

-Makefiles are introduced at 359, for subsequent projects, compile with:
+Makefiles are introduced at 359.
+Compile subsequent projects with:

 ```shell
 make